BaubleBar Holiday Sale: Shop Gifts for $10 and Take 20% Off

-BaubleBar Holiday Sale 2021: Take 20% Off Gifts for Christmas and New Years Eve Styles
+BaubleBar Holiday Sale: Last Chance to Take 20% Off Gifts for Christmas and New Years Eve Styles

 Are you in the thick of holiday shopping?
 If you're already running out of gift ideas, BaubleBar is here to help with its holiday sale!

-Jewelry is always a great holiday gift and to make jewelry shopping easier, BaubleBar is offering 20% off sitewide and select gifts are only $10.
+Jewelry is always a great holiday gift and to make jewelry shopping easier, BaubleBar is offering 20% off sitewide and select stocking stuffers are only $10 until December 22.
 All you need to do is use the promo code GIFT20 at checkout.
 Note, customized jewelry will not arrive in time for Christmas.

 BaubleBar is a favorite for its trendy designs and affordable prices.
 From statement-making earrings to versatile necklaces, the line has so many choices whether you're looking to gift friends and family or treat yourself to something sparkly.
 The deal applies to the brand's bestsellers, including the Pisa Bracelet, Bennett Tennis Necklace, Mini Gia Necklace and Delilah Hoops.
 Plus, they have a ton of fun holiday-themed Gemoji jewelry like Santa, snowflake and champagne earrings to complete your outfit for New Years Eve.